Suffolk County Cricket Club

 Suffolk County Cricket Club is one of twenty minor county clubs within the domestic cricket structure of England and Wales.
 It represents the historic county of Suffolk.

-The team is currently a member of the Minor Counties Championship Eastern Division and plays in the MCCA Knockout Trophy.
-Suffolk played List A matches occasionally from 1966 until 2005 but is not classified as a List A team per se.
+The team is currently a member of the Minor Counties Championship Eastern Division, and plays in the MCCA Knockout Trophy.
+Suffolk played List A matches occasionally from 1966 until 2005, but is not classified as a List A team per se.

 History

-The first known cricket played in Suffolk took place in 1743.
-The first county match took place at Bury St Edmunds race course in August 1764 with a Norfolk side as the opponents, with three further matches played during the same year between the sides, one at Diss and the other two at nearby Scole.
-Suffolk sides continued to play matches into the 19th century, including four matches against MCC sides which are considered first-class, two in 1830 and two in 1847.
+The earliest-known reference to cricket in Suffolk is dated 1743.
+The first county match took place on the racecourse at Bury St Edmunds in August 1764, when Norfolk were the opponents, with three further matches played during the same year between the teams, one at Diss, and the other two at nearby Scole Common.
+Suffolk continued to play matches into the 19th century, including four against Marylebone Cricket Club (MCC) which are historically important—two in 1830 and two in 1847.
+(Note: Any match listed in the ACS' Important Match Guide (1981) is historically important, and therefore of the highest standard, whether or not a scorecard might exist.
+The same applies to numerous matches discovered by researchers since 1981.
+For further information, see First-class cricket.)

-The first county club was formed in July 1864, and in 1904 the side joined the Minor Counties Championship.
-Minor Counties matches were played until 1914.
-Following World War I the county club folded, with the club secretary having been killed on active service and the treasurer having left the county.
-The current county club was founded in August 1932 and rejoined the Minor Counties Championship in 1934.
-The side's first Minor Counties title was won in 1946, and in 1966 the first List A cricket played by the county took place, a Gillette Cup tie against Kent at Ipswich School.
+Suffolk's first county club was formed in July 1864, and in 1904 it joined the Minor Counties Championship, in which it competed until 1914.
+Following World War I, the club folded, mainly because the club secretary had been killed on active service, and the treasurer had left the county.

-Further Minor Counties titles followed in 1977 and 1979, and in 2005 the county shared the title with Cheshire following a rain-affected final.
-In 2007 they won their only one-day title, winning the MCCA Knockout Trophy against Cheshire at Lord's.
+The modern county club was founded in August 1932, and joined the Minor Counties Championship in 1934.
+Suffolk won their first Minor Counties title in 1946.
+In 1966, the team played its first List A match, a Gillette Cup tie against Kent at Ipswich School.
+The team won two more Minor Counties titles, in 1977 and 1979, and shared it with Cheshire in 2005, after a rain-affected final could not be completed.
+Suffolk won their only limited overs title in 2007, when they defeated Cheshire in the MCCA Knockout Trophy final at Lord's.